NEWS

 - Allow the user to specify either an augmented inverse probability of coarsening (AIPW, the default) estimator in coarsened-at-random settings, or specify an IPW estimator, using new argument

-; also corresponding wrapper functions for each VIM and corresponding internal estimation functions)
+ipc_est_type (available in vim, cv_vim, and sp_vim; also corresponding wrapper functions for each VIM and corresponding internal estimation functions)

 vimp 2.1.7